Ebazhanov/linkedin-skill-assessments-quizzes/google-cloud-platform/gcp-quiz.md

 - [ ] Upload the notebook to Google Colaboratory.
 Set the hardware accelerator to use GPU.
 - [x] Create a notebook instance with TPU.
 Upload the notebook to the instance.
 - [ ] Create a notebook instance with GPU.
 Upload the notebook to the instance.
 - [ ] Upload the notebook to Google Colaboratory.
-Set the hardware accelerator yo use TPU.
+Set the hardware accelerator to use TPU.

 #### Q9.
 You need to configure a data retention policy for a Cloud Storage bucket to govern how long objects in the bucket must be retained.
 What feature do you enable?